windock/type_is_enum/README.md

 ### No special `switch`/`case` support

 The Java compiler will warn you if a `switch` statement doesn't include all instances of a Java enum.
-Ruby doesn't care whether you cover all instances of a `TypesafeEnum`, and in fact it doesn't care if your `when` statements include a mix of enum instances of different classes, or of enum instances and other things.
+Ruby doesn't care whether you cover all instances of a `TypeIsEnum`, and in fact it doesn't care if your `when` statements include a mix of enum instances of different classes, or of enum instances and other things.
 (In some respects this latter is a feature, of course.)